mantisbt-plugins/GaugeSupport/README.md

 On the _View Issue Details page_, a new **Gauge Support section** is added,
 allowing users to :

-- see who voted for (or against) the issue, and
+- see who voted for (or against) the issue,
+- review voting statistics, including a pie chart (if the MantisGraph plugin is installed), and
 - cast their vote (with 2 levels of support or rejection, +2/+1/-1/-2) or withdraw it.